 Learning objectives

-- How researchers can collaborate with the HDL team to engage people with lived experiences in their research?
+- Discover how researchers can collaborate with the HDL team to engage people with lived experience in their research

 About the speaker